AK-Kang/FutureMakers2022/README.md

 7/18
 I learned about 3 parameters (depths, padding, and stride) that determine the size of the feature maps.
 I also learned more about the practices of Data Science in the real world.

+7/19
+I learned about the difference between classification and regression.
+I also learned that loss function is generally used to show the accuracy of a model.
+I learned about different aspects that compose a loss function, including learning rate and the gradient descent.